Why is self-awareness so important to underpinning success?

-Continuing on with our AskTheExpert theme of growth & resilience we consider:
+Continuing on with our theme of ‘what is our why’ and ‘self-awareness we consider:

-Were we always aware of our unique accomplishments and talents and are we using them?
+Were we always aware of our unique accomplishments our talents and our core values and are we aligning ourselves with them?

 When did we know?